 - 1. The development shall comprise 1 or 2 bedroom units in the form of flats or apartments; - 2.
-The development shall not exceed 2 storeys; - The development will be required to contribute the appropriate commuted sum towards Affordable Housing in accordance with policy for developments of 6-10 dwellings within the AONB; - 4.
-The design should incorporate the traditional architectural vernacular; - 5.
+The development shall not exceed 2 storeys; - 3.
+The development will be required to contribute the appropriate commuted sum towards Affordable Housing in accordance with policy for developments of 6-10 dwellings within the AONB; - 4.
+The design should be in accordance with the Crowhurst Design Guide; - 5.
 Safe access to be created that will not adversely affect Craig Close residents; - 6.
 Sufficient space must be retained to provide sufficient parking provision for both the development and the station car park as per the relevant standards;

-- 7. The development shall be supported by a tree survey and good quality tree specimens to be retained as part of a wider appropriate landscaping scheme to create an appropriate setting to the development; - 8.
+- 7. The development shall be supported by a tree survey and good quality tree specimens to be retained as part of a wider appropriate landscaping scheme to create an appropriate setting to the development; - 3.
 The development shall comply with the other policies of the Development plan including Policy CE2 which relates to the AONB landscape.

-Fig. 4.5 Aerial View of Site CH3
+Fig. 4.6 Aerial View of Site CH3